What is ABA/NDBI therapy?

-Research shows that the best practice for ABA therapy with children under age 5 is therapy designed to be implemented in the child's natural setting, usually in the home, and consisting of targeting developmentally-appropriate skills with a strong component of parent training and family involvement.
-This type of intervention targets learning opportunities that are naturally embedded throughout child and family’s existing daily routines.
-The intervention is geared toward the child’s developmental level to build foundations in the core areas needed to reach developmental milestones (i.e., joint attention and responding), and taps into utilizing engagement and motivation to enhance key areas of development.
+ABA/NDBI therapy is implemented in the child's natural setting, usually in the home, and consists of targeting developmentally-appropriate skills with a strong component of parent training and family involvement.
+ABA/NDBI therapy targets learning opportunities that are naturally embedded throughout the child and family’s existing daily routines and geared toward the child’s developmental level to build foundations in the core areas needed to reach developmental milestones (i.e., joint attention and responding), and taps into utilizing engagement and motivation to enhance key areas of development.

 - Emphasizing the use of environmental reinforcers that are directly related to the activity presented